TheDreamer123/DSAM/README.md

-# ArgumentManager
+# Argument Manager
-Simple one-file Rust library for better management of program arguments.
+A simple one-file Rust library for better management of program arguments.